Lower Mississippi River Cruise

 On the morning of the cruise, meet in the hotel lobby and we will transport you to the ship to begin your cruise.
 All luggage will be brought directly from the hotel and placed in your stateroom aboard the ship.

-There's no party like a Delta Party!
-Get ready to listen to great music, savor delicious southern food, and tour the GRAMMY Museum Mississippi.
+Get ready to listen to great music, savor delicious southern food, and tour the GRAMMY® Museum Mississippi.
 Upon arrival, visit the Sanders Soundstage and be treated to a performance by a Deep Roots Music artist.
-After, enjoy brisket tacos, baby back ribs, black-eyed salad, pimento cheese, banana pudding, and Mississippi mud cake.
+After, enjoy brisket tacos, baby back ribs, black-eyed pea salad, pimento cheese, banana pudding, and Mississippi mud cake.
 Next, explore the museum’s permanent, special, and interactive exhibits.
-Before departing, try our signature drink, The Delta Sunset, made with muddled red raspberries and basil, Mississippi's cathead honeysuckle vodka, and ginger ale, a great way to cool off during a hot Delta summer.
+Before departing, try their signature drink, The Delta Sunset, made with muddled red raspberries and basil, Mississippi's cathead honeysuckle vodka, and ginger ale, a great way to cool off during a hot Delta summer. *Menu will vary depending on the season.

 Activity Level: Low | ADA Accessible: Yes